Today In History logo TIH

 Americans Repel Hessians at Fort Mercer: Delaware Held

-A small American garrison at Fort Mercer on the Delaware River repulsed repeated Hessian assaults, inflicting heavy casualties and killing the Hessian commander Colonel von Donop.
-The victory delayed British supply shipments to occupied Philadelphia and proved that well-positioned colonial defenders could defeat professional European soldiers.
+A small American garrison at Fort Mercer on the Delaware River repulsed repeated Hessian assaults during the Battle of Red Bank, inflicting heavy casualties including the death of the Hessian commander Colonel Carl von Donop, who reportedly died declaring his was "the victim of his own ambition."
+The victory delayed British supply shipments to occupied Philadelphia for several critical weeks and proved that well-positioned colonial defenders behind prepared fortifications could defeat highly trained professional European soldiers in a straight defensive fight.

 Grigory Shelikhov established the first permanent Russian settlement in Alaska at Three Saints Bay on Kodiak Island.